Over-rescuing leadership: Why saving your team can actually hold back performance

 Kindness becomes a velvet ceiling — soft to the touch, structurally impenetrable.
 Dangerous and debilitating for all involved.

-In 2025, a new rescue reflex emerged: leaders shielding teams from the discomfort of AI adoption.
+In 2025, a new rescue reflex is emerging: leaders shielding teams from the discomfort of AI adoption.

 “I don’t want to overwhelm them.”
 “I’ll learn it first and translate it for them.”
 “I’ll just handle the AI-heavy bits.”